College of Arts and Sciences

-Amanda Dykema-Engblade, Ph.D., Acting Associate Dean, Professor of Psychology
+Amanda Dykema-Engblade, Ph.D., Associate Dean, Professor of Psychology

-Kenneth Voglesonger, Ph.D., Acting Associate Dean, Associate Professor of Earth Science
+Kenneth Voglesonger, Ph.D., Associate Dean, Associate Professor of Earth Science

-The College of Arts and Sciences comprises 19 departments which offer bachelor’s degrees in 28 majors with 50 minors, master’s degrees in 16 different disciplines, and additional certificate programs.
+The College of Arts and Sciences comprises 19 programs of study which offer bachelor’s degrees in 26 majors with 55 minors, master’s degrees in 14 different disciplines, and additional certificate programs at the graduate and undergraduate level.
 As the largest of Northeastern’s three academic colleges, the College of Arts and Sciences also offers most of the undergraduate General Education-Distributive Learning curriculum.

 The College of Arts and Sciences helps students develop their individual world-view, encouraging them to acquire social and cultural awareness, as well as a broad knowledge of a variety of disciplines.
 Fine arts, humanities, natural sciences, social/behavioral sciences, and professional studies all enrich our students’ learning environment by offering abundant opportunities for intellectual discovery, and by enabling them to become informed and responsible citizens.
 Students have the opportunity to learn from professors who are outstanding in their fields and passionate about teaching.